 What is a Protective Mother?

-A protective mother is a mother who has a child with an abusive partner who, during the divorce or custody process, finds her abusive partner is threatening to take custody of her child.
-Often, but not always, these cases involve child abuse as well, and the term could be applied to a case where there is child abuse, no domestic violence, and the abuser still gets unsupervised time with his children.
+A protective mother is a mother who has a child with an abusive partner, and during the divorce or custody process, finds her abusive partner threatening to take custody of her child.
+Often, but not always, these cases involve child abuse as well.
+The term could be applied to a case where there is child abuse, no domestic violence, and the abuser still gets unsupervised time with his children.